kkolukul/JAKProj/README.md

  It is a Online shopping website designed usind java.
+ Sql file is included to store data in database. here the database is MYSQL.
+ JavaScript and Jquery is used to design the view.
-All the required files are in the JAKProj folder.
+All the files need to run the poject are enclosed in the JAKproject directory.